Hanyang University at Ansan station: Name

 At the time of its opening, the station was named "Handae" and "Handaeap", which was later changed to "Hanyang Univ. at Ansan" in 2001.

 Even now, the sign near exit 1 is still written 'Handae-ap' because it is old.

 Station information

 There is Ansan Agricultural and Marine Products Wholesale Market near Exit 1.
 A small commercial district is formed at Exit 2, where you can take the shuttle bus to Hanyang University's ERICA Campus.
+If you exit through Exit 2, there are two outdoor restrooms.